Table of Contents

 Dragoon Brewing Co.
 Beer Garden Hours

 Dragoon Brewing Co.
-Beer Garden will have everything a thirsty mountain biker needs, from their beloved Dragoon IPA; Dragoon Pils: American Pilsner and their new Sonoran Amber.
+Beer Garden will have everything a thirsty mountain biker needs, from their beloved Dragoon IPA; Dragoon Pils: American Pilsner and their Dragoon Amber.

 Make time to enjoy a beer from the Official Beer Sponsor of the 24 Hours in the Old Pueblo while raising funds for the trail advocacy efforts put forth by the Sonoran Desert Mountain Bicyclists.